 Ferguson Township is one of 36 municipalities in Centre County.
 In terms of population, the Township is the second largest municipality in the County behind the State College Borough.
-If the student population was removed from the census information, the Township may actually have the largest permanent resident population in the County.

 The Centre Region is comprised of six municipalities: The Borough of State College, and the Townships of College, Ferguson, Halfmoon, Harris, and Patton.
-These municipalities have an estimated 160,580 populous (2015) approximating 60 percent of the total County population living within their boundaries and is considered the urban area of the County.
-Within the Centre Region, Ferguson Township is the second largest municipality in terms of population (2016 estimate 18,420) and the largest in terms of land area (47.65 square miles).
-Ferguson has an estimated population density of 386.6 persons per square mile (2016).
+These municipalities have an estimated populous 94,655 (2016) approximating 60 percent of the total County population (161,463) living within their boundaries and is considered the urban area of the County.
+Within the Centre Region, Ferguson Township is the second largest municipality in terms of population (2016 estimate 18,585) and the largest in terms of land area (47.65 square miles).
+Ferguson has an estimated population density of 390 persons per square mile (2016).